LUMINOS-102: Lerapolturev With or Without Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma

 - .
 Prior allogeneic stem cell or solid organ transplantation

 - .
-Treatment with a live, attenuated vaccine within 4 weeks of Day 1
+Treatment with a live, attenuated vaccine within 4 weeks prior to Day 1

 - .
-Treatment with systemic immunosuppressive medication within 4 weeks of Day 1, with the following exceptions:
+Treatment with systemic immunosuppressive medication within 4 weeks prior to Day 1, with the following exceptions:

 - Participants who received acute, low-dose systemic immunosuppressant medication or a one-time pulse dose of systemic immunosuppressant medication (e.g., 48 hours of corticosteroids for a contrast allergy) are eligible

 - Patients receiving mineralocorticoids (e.g., fludrocortisone), or systemic prednisone equivalent corticosteroid doses of <10mg per day are eligible for the study

 - .
 Known hypersensitivity to pembrolizumab, nivolumab, or any of the respective excipients